MicrosoftDocs/minecraft-creator/creator/Documents/Structures/IntroductionToStructureBlocks.md

    The maximum size values are:
    - X: 64
    - Y: 257
    - Z: 64

    If you enter too large of a value for any of these coordinates, it will be changed to the highest possible value.
    You can click and drag the selection image to get a better view of your selection.

-   The maximum offset values, from sea-level (Y=63) are:
+   The maximum offset values, from sea-level (Y=63) are -127 to 252.
-   - X: ???
-   - Y: -127 to 252
-   - Z: ???

    Offset values are relative to the placement of the structure block.
-There do not appear to be limits for the X: and Z: offset values.
-As long as the area is spawned in, you can grab it.
+There are not limits for the X: and Z: offset values.
+As long as the area is loaded, you can grab it.

 1. In the Structure Name field, give the structure a short and memorable filename like "house1" and be sure to use only lowercase letters, numbers, underscores, and hyphens in the name.